gpzlx1/gsampler-artifact-evaluation/README.md

 To replicate the paper's findings, we recommend using the `p3.x16large` instance equipped with NVIDIA V100 GPUs, 64 vCPUs, and 480GB memory.
 Running all scripts may take approximately 6-8 hours.

-Ensure your hardware has at least 256GB memory for preprocessing the two large-scale graphs, `ogbn_papers100M` and `friendster`, in CSC format.
+If you leverage your own hardware to reprodce the results, please ensure your hardware has at least 256GB memory for preprocessing the two large-scale graphs, `ogbn_papers100M` and `friendster`, in CSC format.

-To reproduce the paper's results, use the latest version from the main branch of the repository and the source code available at https://github.com/gsampler9/gSampler.
+To reproduce the paper's results, just use the latest version from the main branch of the repository and the source code available at https://github.com/gsampler9/gSampler.

 # Dataset Preparation